Ila Patel, a resident of Laurinburg, is the most recent North Carolinian to win $100,000 playing the lottery’s Ultimate Crossword game.

-Patel’s win marks the fifth and final top prize of $100,000 awarded in the Ultimate Crossword game.
+Patel’s win marks the fourth prize of $100,000 awarded in the Ultimate Crossword game.
 It started in December of last year with five top prizes.

 Ticket sales have made it possible for the lottery to raise more than $3.3 billion for the state.
 Net proceeds are used for prekindergarten programs for at-risk four-year-olds, teachers’ salaries in grades K-3, school construction, digital learning initiatives, need-based college scholarships and financial aid.

 For details on how more than $15.2 million in lottery funds have made a difference in Scotland County, click on the “Where the Money Goes” tab on the lottery’s website.